sharoncornelius/idpf-specification/idpf_specification.md

   2. CS_EN is set to 1.

   Note that for for case #a and #b the most inner header checksum is calculated using the offsets as parsed by the Device parser.
 The *max_tx_hdr_generic_offloads* negotiated capability defines the maximal header length supported by the device for non-generic checksum/CRC offloads.
-- The total size of a single packet in host memory must be at least **IECM_TX_MIN_LEN** bytes and up to the *max_mtu*.
+* The total size of a single packet in host memory must be at least **IECM_TX_MIN_LEN** bytes and up to the *max_mtu*.
 This rule applies for single packet send as well as for an LSO segment.
-- The header length of an LSO packet should be at least *min_lso_header_len*.
+* The header length of an LSO packet should be at least *min_lso_header_len*.
-- Optionally, Packet can carry a context descriptor(s).
+* Optionally, Packet can carry a context descriptor(s).
 In that case, all context descriptors of a packet must be placed before the data descriptors of the packet.
-  1. Up to *max_ctxt_desc_per_sso_packet* context descriptors are allowed to be added to one SSO (Single Send Offload) message and up to *max_ctxt_desc_per_lso_segment* context descriptors are allowed to be added to one LSO (Large Send Offload) message.
+  -  Up to *max_ctxt_desc_per_sso_packet* context descriptors are allowed to be added to one SSO (Single Send Offload) message and up to *max_ctxt_desc_per_lso_segment* context descriptors are allowed to be added to one LSO (Large Send Offload) message.
-- A single transmit packet must contain at least one data descriptor and may span up to *max_sg_bufs_per_tx_pkt* buffers.
+* A single transmit packet must contain at least one data descriptor and may span up to *max_sg_bufs_per_tx_pkt* buffers.
 The maximal length of a data buffer is defined by *tx_max_desc_data* negotiated parameter.
-- TSO Max payload size is *max_lso_payload_len* (as implied in TLEN field in the context descriptor), TSO MSS minimal value is refined by *min_mss_for_lso.* The maximal MSS value is set so that the total segment length (header and payload) do not exceed *max_mtu.*
+* TSO Max payload size is *max_lso_payload_len* (as implied in TLEN field in the context descriptor), TSO MSS minimal value is refined by *min_mss_for_lso.* The maximal MSS value is set so that the total segment length (header and payload) do not exceed *max_mtu.*
-- Each segment within the TSO obeys the previous rule of spanning on up to *max_sg_bufs_per_tx_pkt* data buffers.
+* Each segment within the TSO obeys the previous rule of spanning on up to *max_sg_bufs_per_tx_pkt* data buffers.
-  1. The limitation refers to any buffer or buffer part of the segment so in case one data buffer holds data for multiple segments the data buffer is counted in each one of those segments.
+  -  The limitation refers to any buffer or buffer part of the segment so in case one data buffer holds data for multiple segments the data buffer is counted in each one of those segments.
-  2. The limitation refers to both header buffers and payload buffers.
+  -  The limitation refers to both header buffers and payload buffers.
 The header buffers are counted in each one of the segments.
-  3. In case a single buffer holds a mixture of packet header and packet payload, for that limitation, that buffer is treated as 2 buffers.
+  -  In case a single buffer holds a mixture of packet header and packet payload, for that limitation, that buffer is treated as 2 buffers.
-- If a packet or TSO spans on single or multiple transmit data descriptors:
+* If a packet or TSO spans on single or multiple transmit data descriptors:
-  1. All data descriptors in a packet must use the same DTYPE.
+  -  All data descriptors in a packet must use the same DTYPE.
-  2. When the queue operates in “in order single queue model” or “out of order split queue model” the data descriptors of the packet must be anything but DTYPEs 12.
+  -  When the queue operates in “in order single queue model” or “out of order split queue model” the data descriptors of the packet must be anything but DTYPEs 12.
 When the queue operates in "out of order ,split queue model" the data descriptors of the packet must be DTYPE 12.
-  3. The fields in all the data descriptors must be valid.
+  -  The fields in all the data descriptors must be valid.
-  4. All data descriptor fields but the Packet buffer address, TX buffer Size, and flags EOP, RS, and RE must carry the same values.
+  -  All data descriptor fields but the Packet buffer address, TX buffer Size, and flags EOP, RS, and RE must carry the same values.
-  5. EOP must be set at the last data descriptor of a message and only there.
+  -  EOP must be set at the last data descriptor of a message and only there.
-  6. RS and RE flags may be set only at the last data descriptor of a message.
+  -  RS and RE flags may be set only at the last data descriptor of a message.
-  7. In case if the same field is present in more than 1 descriptor, the value of the field should be the same in all descriptors.
+  -  In case if the same field is present in more than 1 descriptor, the value of the field should be the same in all descriptors.
-  8. Any context-type information in all descriptors associated with a particular TX message are set consistently.
+  -  Any context-type information in all descriptors associated with a particular TX message are set consistently.
-  9. The TSO message header should not span on more than *max_hdr_buf_per_lso* buffers.
+  -  The TSO message header should not span on more than *max_hdr_buf_per_lso* buffers.
 (Max *max_hdr_buf_per_lso* Descriptors).
-- SW must keep a minimal gap of IECM_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set(when set to zero , SW does not keep a gap).
+* SW must keep a minimal gap of IECM_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set (when set to zero, SW does not keep a gap).
-- SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set(when set to zero , SW does not keep a gap).
+* SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set (when set to zero, SW does not keep a gap).
-- RE flag can be set only for queues that operate in “out of order ,split queue” model.
+* RE flag can be set only for queues that operate in “out of order split queue” model.
-- When using TSO message SW must follow the Descriptors order:
+* When using TSO message SW must follow the Descriptors order:
-  1. Single TSO context descriptor with the TSO bit set.
+  -  Single TSO context descriptor with the TSO bit set.
-  2. The rest of the Non-TSO context descriptors or TSO context descriptors that have their TSO bit set to 0.
+  -  The rest of the Non-TSO context descriptors or TSO context descriptors that have their TSO bit set to 0.
-  3. One or more TX data descriptors.
+  -  One or more TX data descriptors.
   Note: A TSO context descriptor is one that has MSS, Tlen and Headerlen fields or a Base mode TX context descriptor of Dtype 0x1.
-- For a TSO packet, either its data descriptors or its first context descriptor must describe the packet header length.
+* For a TSO packet, either its data descriptors or its first context descriptor must describe the packet header length.
 The *max_tx_hdr_len_seg* negotiated capability defines the Maximal header length supported by the device for segmentation.

 ### Tx Descriptor Write Formats